The Political Machine 2008: Republicans

 It is not possible to run as a third-party or independent candidate.

 Reception

-The game received "average" reviews according to video game review aggregator Metacritic.
+The game received "average" reviews according to video game review aggregator website Metacritic.
 IT Reviews said that "the gameplay is sufficiently engrossing and varied to keep your interest".
 GameSpy called it "a really solid 'beer & pretzels' strategy game".
 1UP.com complained that "with more focus on the real-world conflicts and unpredictable events that plague campaigns, running for office might be a bit less tiresome".